-Prerequisite: MATH 201 Discrete Mathematics.
+Prerequisite: CMSC 200 Discrete Mathematics.
 Students in this course will be introduced to important data structures and fundamental principles of algorithm design in computer science that are used to efficiently solve computing problems.
 Topics explored include analysis of algorithm efficiency, plus hash, heap, graph, tree, sorting and searching, brute force, decrease-and-conquer, and transform-and-conquer.
-Dynamic programming, greedy programming, and the divide-and-conquer design paradigm, with applications to fast sorting, searching, and multiplication will also be integrated into course material.
+Dynamic programming, greedy programming, and the design divide-and-conquer paradigm, applications to fast sorting, searching, and multiplication will also be integrated into course material.